la-ots/pelican/docs/components/page-title.md

 - Remove the [Badges](/components/badges/) section if you don’t need them.
 - Try to keep to just two or three Badges.
 - Badges in the Page Title will appear muted unless they are Danger or Warning Badges.
 - Use only one H1 per page.
-(We are using an extra one here only as a documentation sample.)
+(We are using an extra one here only as a documentation sample for the component.)
+- Learn more about how to use [Headings](/accessibility/headings/)

 ## Usage